Research: Eye tracking on contact details

 So taking a user’s input only once for the coordinates for a rocket launch is fine, but we must double-check your email address just in case.
 The above comic highlights the priorities of the organisation vs yours as a potential customer.
 If you’re getting car insurance, a loan or a credit card, you as a customer would want the following to be absolutely correct, with zero chance of errors:

 - Your address

 None of which you’re asked to confirm more than once.
-By the logic of ‘by only asking once you risk a user entering the wrong information’ you could in fact insure the wrong car, get a loan with an extra zero on the end of amount, have a credit card delivered to the wrong address… But, if you think of a company’s priorities in terms of how they can contact or market to you, you email address and phone number will be top of that list.
-And, surprise surprise, those are the details that get asked for twice.
+By the logic of ‘by only asking once you risk a user entering the wrong information’ you could in fact insure the wrong car, get a loan with an extra zero on the end of amount, have a credit card delivered to the wrong address… But, if you think of a company’s priorities in terms of how they can contact or market to you, the email address and phone number will be top of that list.
+And those are the details that get asked for twice.

-By this logic, if you are trusting a user to enter vital information about their order the first time around, then consider doing the same for personal details.
+By this logic, if you are trusting a user to enter vital information about their requirements the first time around, then consider doing the same for personal details.